SenseNet/sncom-resources/_updates/2020-09-29-september.md

 ### admin-ui@1.11.0

+- Our biggest feature in this release is the permission editor for the admin-ui.
+Enikő has written a detailed [post](https://medium.com/sensenet/permission-editor-on-the-admin-ui-ce21d3112648) about it.

 - User and Group types' browse view is fixed by hiding the unnecessary role related fields. [#785](https://github.com/sensenet/sn-client/issues/785)

 - Possibility of inserting  images and links are added to the rich text editor [#842](https://github.com/SenseNet/sn-client/pull/842)